borkdude/blog/posts/aws-lambda-nbb.md

 To be able to invoke the function via HTTP, you'll first have to `Publish` it.

-The, under `Configuration > Trigger` you can add an API Gateway trigger.
-Create one and choose `HTTP API` and `Security Open` (make sure you change this when it becomes a private production rather than just for the sake of trying nbb on lambda!).
+Then, under `Configuration > Trigger` you can add an API Gateway trigger.
+Create one and choose `HTTP API` and `Security Open` (make sure you change this when it becomes a private production lambda rather than just for the sake of trying nbb on lambda!).

 After that you should end up with a public URL like `https://9fov8nrv4f.execute-api.eu-central-1.amazonaws.com/default/...` which